azerion/bluestack-sdk-ios/Using CocoaPods.md

 You can find integration documentation on our [wiki] and additional help documentation on our [developer help site].

-You can find integration documentation on our [wiki] and additional help documentation on our [developer help site].

 ##Using CocoaPods
 The MngAds SDK is available through [Cocoapods], a popular dependency management system for Objective-C projects.